klaufel/pattern-library-skeleton/README.md

 `$ npm run test:coverage` Will perform your unit testing and show coverage.

-`$ npm run test:coverage-web` Will perform your unit testing and show coverage and open report in your default browser.
+`$ npm run test:coverage-web` Will perform your unit testing, show coverage, and open the report in your default browser.